vaibhavkotak/Voange-meeeting-demo/README.md

-Here is the demo for vonage video api.
+# Project Setup Instructions

+Follow these steps to set up the Vonage Video API project on your system:

-Here is the steos to setup project in your system
+1. Clone the repository to your local system.
+2. Run the following commands:
+   - `composer install` or `composer update`
+3. Run the following commands:
+   - `npm install`
+   - `npm run dev`
+4. Set up the `.env` file based on the example `.env.example`, adding the necessary credentials.
+5. Run the command:
+   - `php artisan migrate` (to execute migrations)

-1.Get the clone of the repo.
+6. Start the project with the command:
-2.Run the command >> "composer Install" or "composer update" 3.Run the command >> "npm Install" & "npm run dev" 4.setup .env file based on example .env.example add the necessary credential 5.Run the command >> "php artisan migrate" for the migration 6.Run the project with command >> "php artisan serve"
+   - `php artisan serve`

-Run the url in browser which you get in last step
+7. Open the URL displayed in the last step in your browser.

-now you need to register the user and login to the site
+Once the project is running:
+- Register a new user.
+- Log in to the site using your credentials.